Arayavex/CSharp-Repository/README.md

-# CSharp-Repository
+# Repository for CSHAPR CODE (C#)
+## You will be able to download a proyect based on Windows Forms with C#

+Tools used
-Codigo de C# con Visual Studio 2019
+- Visual Studio 2019
+- Microsoft SQL Server
+- GitHub Repository (Manage version)